BLUE CREEK CANINE, DOG TRAINING, BILLINGS

 Puppy Resources

 In July 2018, I brought home a new Border Collie/Aussie mix puppy, now named Murphy.
-With Murphy added to my house hold, I decided to create a page, dedicated to help prepare new puppy owners for the journey ahead of them, and (hopefully) ensure both owner and puppy to get the best start possible.
+With Murphy added to my house hold, I decided to create this page, dedicated to help prepare new puppy owners for the journey ahead of them, and (hopefully) ensure both owner and puppy to get the best start possible.

 Preparation is key in order to build a great life together and should start BEFORE you even get the puppy home.